 On the risk side, after years of research, there is no conclusive evidence about the potential dangers of stevia for human health.
 In animal trials, however, stevia was associated with an increase in infertility.

 Remember that all sugar substitutes have some good and bad features, and that natural is not the same as safe (poisons are natural and can kill you!).
 Even natural sweeteners can be unhealthy, especially if used in excess.
 Rebaudioside A is safe when used, in moderation, as a non-nutritive sweetener.

-Romina Defranchi is a dietitian based in Buenos Aires, Argentina.
-She specializes in international dietetics and is co-country representative for Argentina in the American Overseas Dietetics Association (AODA).
+Romina Barritta de Defranchi, DTR, is based in Buenos Aires, Argentina, and is licenciada en nutrición.
+She specializes in international dietetics and is country representative for Argentina in the American Overseas Dietetics Association (AODA).
 She runs GlobalDietitians.com, a networking site for food and nutrition professionals from around the world.
 Follow her on Facebook, LinkedIn and Twitter.